12.11.2007

 Vertikal Comment

 This looks like an interesting alternative for some applications, in place of podium steps of step ladders.
-Its success will depend on the price and how rugged and practical it is in a real life job.
+Its success will depend on the price and how rugged and practical it is in a real life applications.

 We look forward to trying it out.